toshipiazza/drstackvis/README.md

 ## How To Build
 The DynamoRIO Plugin can be built using `cmake -DDynamoRIO_DIR=... && make`.

+## TODO
+* [ ] Determine if we should compute labels/annotations online
+  * [ ] use a hashtable with a vector?
+Or only support one label at a time?
+  * Since we can view the stack at multiple points in time, it might not matter to support multiple labels per address at a single time.
+* **Optimizations and code cleanup**
+  * [ ] We should have a filter to determine if a write points to a particular address (i.e. data segment vs stack segment) and fail fast accordingly.
+  * [ ] We should (possibly) turn all call instructions into a push - jump combo, so that we don't have to work around call instructions specifically.

 ## JSON Output (tentative)

 ```